FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22 September 2014.md

 continuous efforts of the staff of the Council in achieving better value for money and

-increasing overall efficiencies during challenging times.--- 7
+increasing overall efficiencies during challenging times.
+---
+7

 Proposed by Councillor Sheahan (J);